singh96aman/GSoC-application-baler/README.md

 ```console
 pip3 install poetry
 ```
-Add poetry to path in your current session
+Add poetry to path in your current session (Maybe not necessary for Mac)
 ```console
 source ~/.profile
 ```